 - Average of children

-Note: if you are using Semi Additive Measures, then the childs from the year (YTD elements) are part of the aggregation and the average.
+Note: if you are using Semi Additive Measures, then the children from the year (YTD elements) are part of the aggregation and the average.
 In this case, the calculated average differs from the normal calculated average.

 - First child